 Chronic pain is pain or an ache that never goes away.
 When you feel constant pain in your knee that worsens when you are using your knee, or as a dull ache when at rest, you have chronic knee pain.

-Most common cause of chronic knee pain - arthritis
+The most common cause of chronic knee pain - arthritis

-There can be several causes of chronic pain of the knee, but the most common is arthritis.
+There can be several causes of chronic pain in the knee, but the most common is arthritis.
 Arthritis is inflammation of the body’s joints.
 Although any joint can be affected by arthritis, the most common joint is the knee.
 Knee arthritis causes pain, swelling, and stiffness, making movement difficult.

 There are two most known types of arthritis:

-1. Osteoarthritis – is a degenerative condition that results from normal “wear and tear” of the joints.
+- Osteoarthritis is a degenerative condition that results from normal “wear and tear” of the joints.
 The cartilage located in the knee joint slowly wears away, reducing the protective space between bones.
 Friction between bones can be very painful.
 This type of arthritis develops gradually.
 The pain worsens as time passes.

 Arthritis has no cure, although treatment options are available.
-Using support devices such as a Bauerfeind knee brace can help manage pain.
+Using support devices, such as a Bauerfeind knee brace, can help manage pain.

 Managing Chronic Pain in the Knee